 Serious Hiking Trails Victoria BC

-Fresh, crisp air, awe-inspiring views, and lush landscape are only some of the reasons every serious hiker should explore the trails in Victoria, BC.
-The best trails (in our opinion) are those offering a physical challenge complemented with unforgettable landscape.
+Fresh, crisp air, awe-inspiring views, and lush landscapes are only some of the reasons every serious hiker should explore the trails in Victoria, BC.
+The best trails (in our opinion) are those offering a physical challenge complemented by an unforgettable landscape.
 Though numerous trails exist, here we’ve highlighted a handful of the most notable.

 Here are seven serious hiking trails in Victoria, BC.